BsalRbh/BsalRbh/README.md

 - 👋 Hello, I’m @Bishal Rajbahak.
-- 🌱 I’m currently learning Web Development in Kingsway Academy.
+- 🌱 I’m currently working as Frontend Developerat webpoint.io .
-- 💞️ Skills work in progress.
 - 📫 If you have any suggestions you can reach me @ [LINKEDIN](https://www.linkedin.com/in/bishal-rajbahak-9352a3216/)